danielclough/fireside-chat/README.md

 ## Limitations

-- Right now `Huggingface/Candle` does not allow for Quantized models to work with `CUDA`.
 - I am not testing in Mac or Windows environments, so while everything may work fine I could use some help in order to ensure correctness on those systems.